cds 1.4.0

 Inserts new node.

-The function inserts val in the list if the list does not contain an item with key equal to val.
+The function inserts val into the list if the list does not contain an item with key equal to val.

-Returns true if val is linked into the list, false otherwise.
+Returns true if val has been linked to the list, false otherwise.

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 template<typename Func >